What are endsheets and flyleafs in a hardcover book?

 Having a flyleaf vs. no flyleaf varies in appearance only, and both methods are equally secure in effectively binding the book block to the hardcover board.

-Check out our discounts and offers!
+Check out our Christmas delivery deadlines.

 X